mandrasch/ddev-wp-groundstation/README.md

 - Scared a wordpress update will break your old site?
 - Looking for a simple workflow to git-control the child theme of a site?

 DDEV WP Groundstation provides custom commands to empower you to work professionally with Wordpress, git and [DDEV-local](https://ddev.readthedocs.io/en/stable/).
+Current commands: `ddev install-wp`, `ddev setup-symlinks` and `ddev pull-wp`.

 Have fun!